FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Yang et al. (2022)~\cite{yangAlgorithmHardwareCodesign2022} proposed OSCAR-RT, an algorithm/hardware co-design framework for CNN-based SAR ship detection onboard satellites.
-This framework receives the targeted accuracy, latency, and FPGA as input and outputs a set of possible CNN architectures along with their corresponding hardware implementations.
-This hardware is generated using pre-built HLS-based CNN components.
-The authors employed filter pruning and mixed-precision quantization techniques to make these architectures suitable for onboard computing.
-Moreover, this framework was evaluated by generating six CNN accelerators based on the MobileNetV1 \cite{howardMobileNetsEfficientConvolutional2017}, MobileNetV2 \cite{sandlerMobileNetV2InvertedResiduals2019}, and SqueezeNet \cite{iandolaSqueezeNetAlexNetlevelAccuracy2016} models, trained with the SSDD dataset \cite{liShipDetectionSAR2017}.
-These accelerators were implemented on a Virtex 7 FPGA VC709 Connectivity Kit featuring an XC7VX690T FPGA.
+\phantomsection \textbf{Yang et al. (2022)~\cite{yangAlgorithmHardwareCodesign2022}} proposed OSCAR-RT, an algorithm/hardware codesign framework for CNN-based SAR ship detection on-board satellites.
+This framework took target accuracy, latency, and FPGA as inputs and outputted candidate CNN architectures with corresponding hardware implementations.
+They generated these implementations using pre-built HLS CNN components and applied filter pruning and mixed-precision quantization to make them suitable for on-board computing.
+They evaluated this framework by generating six CNN accelerators based on MobileNetV1 \cite{howardMobileNetsEfficientConvolutional2017}, MobileNetV2 \cite{sandlerMobileNetV2InvertedResiduals2019}, and SqueezeNet \cite{iandolaSqueezeNetAlexNetlevelAccuracy2016}, trained on the SSDD dataset \cite{liShipDetectionSAR2017} and implemented on a Virtex-7 FPGA.

-Experimental results demonstrated that the accelerators generated with OSCAR-RT achieved an average precision of between 93.3\% and 94.6\% while ensuring high performance and minimizing power consumption.
-These accelerators achieved up to 366 GOP/s and consumed as little as 4.4 Watts.
-Notably, compared to the Nvidia RTX 2080Ti GPU running the same models, OSCAR-RT obtained significantly improved performance metrics, including a latency reduction of up to 2.4 times with the MobileNetV2 model and a power consumption decrease of up to 11.6 times.
+These OSCAR-RT accelerators achieved 93.3\%-94.6\% average precision while maintaining high performance and low power.
+They reached up to 366 GOP/s and consumed as little as 4.4 W. Compared to an Nvidia RTX 2080Ti GPU running the same models, OSCAR-RT reduced latency by up to 2.4x with MobileNetV2 and cut power consumption by up to 11.6x.